artbrock/holochain_docs/Holochain-Development-Introduction.md

     > * and finally, your myHolochainApp

     > **What did it do?**
+    > * if you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.
+    > * added the latest version of your source files from your host machine (this always happens)
+    > * ran hc test myHolochainApp
+    >   * all the .json files in the /test/ directory of your source code are used to run tests on the code.
+This means that the code inside the docker image passes its own unit tests.

+    > **What next?**<br><br>
+    > this is a *developer* image of your app.
+There are two more stages required for the image to be ready for distribution

+## Play with or test your app
+### Run the app to play with
+Use docker to create a runtime instance of your developer image, called a `docker container`
+    ```bash
+    $ #spin up a container of myHolochainApp
+    $ #  -P map ports from the host through to your app
+    $ #  -d run the container in the background (daemonised)
+    $ #  -t use the image with the tag myHolochainApp
+    $ docker run -Pdt myHolochainApp
+    ```
+    > **What do I have?**
+    > * currently running on your computer, a tiny type of virtual machine called a container
+    > * the container is running a copy of your app:exclamation:
+    > * the Go programming language
+    > * all the Go libraries that the Holochain Core depends on
+    > * the Holochain Core
+    > * and finally, your myHolochainApp

+    > **What did it do?**
     > * If you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.
     > * added the latest version of your source files from your host machine (this always happens)
     > * ran hc test myHolochainApp